Maximum Likelihood Estimation (MLE)

 Let \(\hat\theta_u\) be the unrestricted MLE and \(\tilde\theta_r\) the restricted MLE.

-Likelihood Ratio test \[ LR = 2\bigl[\ell_n(\hat\theta_u)-\ell_n(\tilde\theta_r)\bigr] \xrightarrow{d} \chi_q^2. \]
+Likelihood Ratio test (needs both fits) \[ LR = 2\bigl[\ell_n(\hat\theta_u)-\ell_n(\tilde\theta_r)\bigr] \xrightarrow{d} \chi_q^2. \]

-Score / LM test \[ LM = s_n(\tilde\theta_r)' \bigl[n\widehat{\mathcal{I}}(\tilde\theta_r)\bigr]^{-1} s_n(\tilde\theta_r) \xrightarrow{d} \chi_q^2. \]
+Score / LM test (needs only the restricted fit) \[ LM = s_n(\tilde\theta_r)' \bigl[n\widehat{\mathcal{I}}(\tilde\theta_r)\bigr]^{-1} s_n(\tilde\theta_r) \xrightarrow{d} \chi_q^2. \]

-All three tests are asymptotically equivalent under the null, but they differ in how much estimation they require.
+All three are asymptotically \(\chi_q^2\) and locally equivalent under \(H_0\) (\(W-LR=o_p(1)\), \(LR-LM=o_p(1)\)); they differ in how much estimation they require.

 Geometric Intuition: Wald vs. LR